Skip to content

 1. Subscription tiers

 • Pro - 4.99 EUR per month.
-Removes the private-item and versioning caps, and raises the AI-improvement and API quotas.
+Removes the private-item and versioning caps, unlocks private libraries, and raises the AI-improvement and API quotas.

 See the full comparison and upgrade options on the pricing page.
 Every paid plan starts with a 30-day free trial for first-time subscribers.